thimoo/challenge-app/README.md

 ### Some ideas

-These ideas is not requirements, they are just optionals ideas...
+These ideas are not requirements, they are just options ideas...

 * drag and drop the order of the products in the offer
 * list the stored offers